What is fermentation?

-According to The Noma Guide to Fermentation, a fermentation is, “the transformation of food by microorganisms whether bacteria, yeasts, or molds” (Redzepi, 26).
+According to The Noma Guide to Fermentation, fermentation is “the transformation of food by microorganisms whether bacteria, yeasts, or molds” (Redzepi, 26).

-In other words, a fermentation occurs when bacteria forms and transforms a substance into a new substance.
-For example, “when yeast and bacteria get to work on milk they transform it to cheese, yeast and bacteria turn grape juice into wine.
+In other words, fermentation occurs when bacteria forms and transforms a substance into a new substance.
+For example, “when yeast and bacteria get to work on milk, they transform it to cheese, yeast and bacteria turn grape juice into wine.
 Sourdough is another type of fermentation” (Leader, 173).

 Fermentation processes are an investment in time.
 However, with patience, the rewards can be remarkable.

-What are the Benefits to Consuming Fermented Foods?
+What are the Benefits of Consuming Fermented Foods?